SI100B/SI100B-project-part0/README.md

 ### Git Branching

-Follow the instructions of section3, **Git Branching** of [this link](https://git-scm.com/book/en/v2), learn how to branch out the initial branch and merge branches.
+Follow the instructions of section3, **Git Branching** of [this link](https://git-scm.com/book/en/v2), learn how to branch out of the initial branch and merge branches.

 After that, you probably will master: